-Last spring, the number of my subscribers bumped me up to a new pay rate on my ESP.
+A couple of years ago, the number of my subscribers bumped me up to a new pay rate on my EMS.
 My open rate had also decreased.
 I did a search of “opens” and discovered I had ones who had either never opened a newsletter or had not in a long time.

 - First, I picked a time~frame ~ the past 6 months.

 - Searched for subscribers who had not opened a newsletter in the past 6 months.

 - I sent out an email to that group explaining that they could do nothing and I would unsubscribe them or reply not to be unsubscribed.
 Thankfully, I had a large number who did reply “please don’t unsubscribe me”